 Calgary Arts Development’s classified listing is a free service for Calgary’s arts community.
 All content for the classifieds is user-submitted.
 Calgary Arts Development makes no endorsement to any agency, organization, corporation or individual who submits listings.
 We trust our readers to use their own judgement when responding to ads.
 Calgary Arts Development believes that artists should be paid for their work.
 For job postings and open calls, please share salary ranges or payment.
 Please note that ads for jobs outside of Calgary and area may not be posted.
-Residencies April 5, 2019 Mountain and Wilderness Writing Literary Arts Mountain and Wilderness Writing (MWW) is a three-week residency for nine writers working in any genre (fiction, nonfiction, journalism, or poetry), on mountain narratives, environmental journalism, stories of wilderness adventure, or projects with an environmental theme.
+Archived April 5, 2019 Mountain and Wilderness Writing Literary Arts This deadline for this opportunity has passed.
+Mountain and Wilderness Writing (MWW) is a three-week residency for nine writers working in any genre (fiction, nonfiction, journalism, or poetry), on mountain narratives, environmental journalism, stories of wilderness adventure, or projects with an environmental theme.
 The interior journey of exploration and the psychology of extreme endeavours are as much a focus as the physical accomplishments involved, and there is a strong emphasis on literary quality.
 Writers will enjoy dedicated, uninterrupted writing time in a spectacular mountain setting, and the communality of a small group of peers from around the world under the guidance of three experienced editors.
 This program overlaps with the Banff Centre Mountain Film and Book Festival, and guest artists of the MWW program (visiting authors, editors, or agents) offer further enrichment and inspiration.
 Many projects developed in the MWW program have gone on to publication, and several books by alumni have won international awards.
 What does the Program Offer?
 Participants will work in the peace and isolation of Banff Centre’s Leighton Artists Studios and consult on an individual basis with three faculty editors: Marni Jackson, an award-winning journalist, author, and editor; Harley Rustad, an editor at The Walrus magazine and fellow of the Royal Geographical Society; and Tony Whittome, for many years an Editorial Director of Random House U.K. Prior to the start of the residency, writers will submit 5,000 to 10,000 words from their projects.
 Intensive editing, both conceptual and detailed, of these or other passages, forms the foundation of the program, although longer texts can be discussed.
 During the program, participants will take part in twice-weekly, two-hour workshops under the guidance of the editors, where participants will critique and support each other’s work with detailed attention to texts of 20 pages or less per workshop.
 Writers will also have access to the Banff Centre Mountain Film and Book Festival, which attracts accomplished filmmakers and authors from around the world.
 Who Should Apply?
 Writers in all genres—fiction, nonfiction, poetry, essay, history, biography, and memoir — are encouraged to apply.
 We welcome all writers (emerging and established), from all backgrounds, as well as gender identities and expressions.
 Fees & Financial Assistance Program Fee (single room): $3,853+GST Financial Aid up to approximately 70% is available for this program.
 Application Deadline: July 31, 2019 Dates: October 25 – November 16, 2019 For more information and to apply online, please visit banffcentre.ca.